-- Clinical Research Unit for Anxiety and Depression (CRUfAD): workbooks for generalized anxiety disorder, PTSD, OCD, panic disorder, social phobia, and specific phobias
+- Clinical Research Unit for Anxiety and Depression: workbooks for generalized anxiety disorder, PTSD, OCD, panic disorder, social phobia, and specific phobias

 - Dartmouth University: Integrated CBT patient workbook

-- Hamilton Family Health Team Social Anxiety Group Participation Workbook: This is another patient manual for group therapy that’s laid out in a way that makes it pretty easy to use on your own
+- Hamilton Family Health Team Social Anxiety Group Participation Workbook: This patient manual for group therapy is laid out in a way that makes it pretty easy to use on your own

 - Moodjuice: CBT-based self-help guides for anxiety, depression, obsessions and compulsions, panic PTSD, social phobia, and other topics